Lê Duẩn

 Lê Duẩn ([lē zʷə̂n]; 7 April 1907 – 10 July 1986) was a Vietnamese communist politician.
 He rose in the party hierarchy in the late 1950s and became General Secretary of the Central Committee of the Communist Party of Vietnam (VCP) at the 3rd National Congress in 1960.
-He continued Hồ Chí Minh's policy of ruling through collective leadership.
-From the mid-1960s (when Hồ's health was failing) until his own death in 1986, he was the top decision-maker in Vietnam.
+When Ho Chi Minh died in 1969, he consolidated power to become the undisputed leader of North Vietnam.
+Upon defeating South Vietnam in the Second Indochina War in 1975, he subsequently ruled the newly unified Socialist Republic of Vietnam from 1976 until his death in 1986.

-He was born into a lower-class family in Quảng Trị Province, in the southern part of French Indochina as Lê Văn Nhuận.
+He was born into a lower-class family in Quảng Trị Province, in the Annam Protectorate of French Indochina as Lê Văn Nhuận.
 Little is known about his family and childhood.
 He first came in contact with revolutionary thoughts in the 1920s through his work as a railway clerk.
 Lê Duẩn was a founding member of the Indochina Communist Party (the future Communist Party of Vietnam) in 1930.
 He was imprisoned in 1931 and released in 1937.
 From 1937 to 1939, he climbed the party ladder.
 He was rearrested in 1939, this time for fomenting an uprising in the South.
-Lê Duẩn was released from jail following the successful Communist-led August Revolution of August 1945.
+Lê Duẩn was released from jail following the successful Communist-led August Revolution of 1945.

 During the First Indochina War (1946-1954), Lê Duẩn was an active revolutionary leader in South Vietnam.
 He headed the Central Office of South Vietnam, a Party organ, from 1951 until 1954.
-During the 1950s Lê Duẩn became increasingly aggressive towards South Vietnam and called for reunification through war.
-By the mid-to-late 1950s Lê Duẩn had become the second-most powerful policy-maker within the Party, eclipsing former party First Secretary Trường Chinh.
-By 1960 he was officially the second-most powerful Party member, after Party chairman Hồ.
-Throughout the 1960s Hồ's health declined and Lê Duẩn assumed more of his responsibilities.
-On 2 September 1969 Hồ died and Lê Duẩn became the most powerful figure in the North.
+During the 1950s, Lê Duẩn became increasingly aggressive towards South Vietnam and called for reunification through war.
+By the mid-to-late 1950s, Lê Duẩn had become the second-most powerful policy-maker within the Party, eclipsing former Party First Secretary Trường Chinh.
+By 1960, he was officially the second-most powerful Party member, after Party chairman Hồ.
+Throughout the 1960s, Hồ's health declined, and Lê Duẩn assumed more of his responsibilities.